Quinsh/Quinsh/README.md

 2023 - : **Python & ML**, Tensorflow, **Web Dev**!

 📌 Currently, I'm learning web development, which is something new to me.
-I am practicing problem solving and writing clean & efficient code.
+I am practicing problem solving and writing clean/efficient code for collaboration.

 ### Biggest Works: